bseltz-cohesity/scripts/powershell/Running These Scripts.md

 ## Sharing Error Messages

-There are three fundamental truths about error sharing:
+There are two fundamental truths about error sharing:

 1) If you send me a screenshot of an PowerShell error message, you are a horrible horrible person.